-The prize expenses section asks you to list the actual amount spent on the prize, not the value of it.
+The Prize Expenses section asks you to list the actual amount spent on the prize, not its value.

-For 50/50 draws, input the amount going to the winner.
-For raffles with a physical prize, if the prize was donated (or purchased with company funds but isn't being reimbursed) then there is no expense to the raffle, so you can input \$0.

-If you purchased a prize in advance of the raffle, you may recoup the expense of that prize and write down the cost.
+- For 50/50 draws, input the amount going to the winner.
+For raffles with a physical prize, if the prize was donated (or purchased with company funds but isn't being reimbursed) then there is no expense to the raffle, so you can input \$0. - If you purchased a prize in advance of the raffle, you may recoup the expense of that prize and write down the cost.
 Total up all the prize expenses and input the total in the box to the right where it says minus (as you will subtract this amount from the gross revenue).